DSACMS/npd_plainerflow/AI_Instructions/SQLoop.md

 - Provide a simple loop-and-run mechanism for executing SQL statements from a dictionary.
 - Support both **actual execution** and **dry-run mode** with clear console output.
-- Minimal, functional abstraction aligned with PlainerFlow’s "no-fluff" philosophy.
+- Minimal, functional abstraction aligned with npd_plainerflow’s "no-fluff" philosophy.

 ---